dickinson0718/f23-classmaterial/syllabus.md

 ### General Course Policies

-- All activities must be completed on [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/).
+- All activities and assignments must be completed on and submitted in [PrairieLearn](https://prairielearn.engr.illinois.edu/pl/).
   Emailed code will not be accepted.
-- All assignments should be turned in on PrairieLearn.
-- Late assignments
-  will not be accepted, except in very extenuating circumstances (e.g. extremely severe illness, etc.).
+- Late assignments will not be accepted, except in very extenuating circumstances (e.g. extremely severe illness, etc.).
 This is done as the goal of these is to make sure you are keeping up with the material.